Ji-Ryun Kim, chair

 - The cumulative grade point average requirement is 2.8 for the IEC program.

-- Students entering the program will be coded waiting (W) status, which will be removed when they successfully complete FSA 212 with a grade of C or above, and meet the required minimum grade point average.
+- Students entering the program with fewer than 56.5 credit hours will be coded waiting (W) status, which will be removed when they successfully complete FSA 212 with a grade of C or above, and meet the required minimum grade point average.